rymdkraftverk/level1/README.md

  #### Ideas

  - Camera (check for camera in pixi)
- - Expose default behaviors
  - Dev and prod builds
  - Create a script for building game dist files
- - Debug: Enable printing of all ID's
  - Custom length animations (being able to define an animation speed / length for each frame in the animation)
- - Find way to detect coordinate
- - Add better comments for documentation
- - Add examples
  - Quickly switch between "dev" and "prod" mode, aka installing from a local folder vs from npm

- - Debug: Add info about connected controllers
- - Should sprite hitboxes be shown at all if physics is enabled???
+#### 0.3:

 STATE MANAGEMENT
  - one way dataflow?
  - global state object and selectors (investigate how to handle global state in games)

-#### 0.3:
+BUGS / IMPROVEMENTS
  - Game should not crash if controller is added after game is started
- - Bug: AddSprite has to be used before addBody
- - Save toggle hitboxes settings in local storage
  - Pass id to entity destroy
- - add a setsprite and setanimation
- - Refactor flipSprite ?
  - Split up readme into different files
+ - Loading screen (level1 splash screen)
+ - Logo?
+ - Fix test linting
+ - Use delta when updating entity state? check mainloop docs
+ - Add juicying functions
+ - Expose default behaviors (scan for gamepads etc)
+ - Add better comments for documentation

+SOUND
+ - Change sound lib to: https://github.com/CreateJS/SoundJS
  - Load music assets before game starts

- - Loading screen
- - Fix test linting
+SPRITES AND ANIMATIONS
+- Bug: AddSprite has to be used before addBody
+- add a setsprite and setanimation (handle switching between animations easier, Animation.create() ?)
+- Refactor flipSprite ?

 BUNDLING
  - Investigate upgrading to webpack (if pixi supports it)